Through the Blue

 Kalavrita ski center, Greece

-Kalavrita has lots to offer beyond ski.
-Sitting in a National Park resplendent with geomorphological diversity, a train ride snakes through the vertiginous Vouraikos river gorge, then down to coastal Diakofto for a seaside lunch.
+There’s more to Kalavrita beyond snow sports.
+Sitting in a National Park resplendent with geomorphological diversity, a cog train ride snakes through the vertiginous Vouraikos river gorge, then down to coastal Diakofto for a seaside lunch.
 You can also visit a spectacular cave phenomenon with subterranean cascading lakes.
 In Planitero village, fish farmers set up tavernas by river source waters and grill fresh-caught trout to serve.
-And of course, there’s the mandatory Greek village square to explore, where stone buildings cluster around an Orthodox church that anchor the main square.
+And of course, there’s the mandatory Greek village square to explore, where stone buildings cluster around a Christian Orthodox church anchoring the main square.

 WHERE TO STAY WITH KIDS